Vikas-malakar0281/DataTalks-DE-ZoomCamp2025/Week1/hw.md

 ## Question 7.
 Terraform Workflow
 Which of the following sequences, respectively, describes the workflow for:

-1. Downloading the provider plugins and setting up backend, `teraform init`
+1. Downloading the provider plugins and setting up backend
+ 	`teraform init`
-3. Generating proposed changes and auto-executing the plan `terraform apply -auto-approve`
+3. Generating proposed changes and auto-executing the plan
+	`terraform apply -auto-approve`
-4. Remove all resources managed by terraform `terraform destroy`
+4. Remove all resources managed by terraform
+    `terraform destroy`
 `Answer=> terraform init, terraform apply -auto-approve, terraform destroy`